landscape.

 Most importantly, the hierarchy of components and their spatial relations are maintained, despite some meshes getting significantly bent.
 For example, a lamp post attached to a barrier may follow the curvature of the barrier (stay attached visually and oriented properly), while not getting bent.
 Complex relations of bendable meshes are also supported, such as pipes or cables, connecting barriers on both sides of the road.

-Pathfinding
+Pathfinding (WIP)

-For extremely large maps, filled with hundreds of roads, we provide a powerful pathfinding feature.
+For extremely large maps, filled with hundreds of roads, we will provide a powerful pathfinding feature.
 Path finding allows you to create a realistic looking road, passing over swaths of land, by simply defining the road's start and end positions.
 Pathfinding creates a naturally-looking path connecting these points by mimicking the decisions of real-world engineers who take into account the cost of construction, cost of land shifting, safety, obstacles, height differences, tunnels, bridges and other, user-defined constraints and criteria.
 One example of such constraint would be that highways can't make sharp turns, while small dirt roads can.

 Intersections, forking and merging